Dallas Artist - 20 Contemporary Artists in Dallas and Fort Worth

 Erick Swenson is a Dallas-based sculptor known for his hyperrealistic and surrealistic sculptures that explore themes of nature, mortality, and the uncanny.
 His work often features animals and other organic forms rendered in minute detail, creating a sense of both awe and unease in the viewer.
 Swenson's sculptures have been exhibited in the Museum of Modern Art in New York and the Dallas Museum of Art and he is considered one of the foremost artists working in the realm of hyperrealism.
 You can find his work at Talley Dunn Gallery in Highland Park.

-Sam Lao is a musician and visual artist who creates vibrant, multimedia tufted works that blend elements of pop culture and personal experience.
-Her artwork often incorporates bright colors, geometric patterns, and symbolic imagery.
-You collect her work via her site and follow her on Instagram.
+Joey Brock is a visual artist who creates vibrant, mixed media works that start with photographs that he takes.
+His artwork blends elements culture commentary and personal experience, and often incorporates yarn, which weaves multiple sections of photographs and textiles together.
+You collect his work via his site and follow him on Instagram.

 Linda Ridgway